The Compliance Officer's EU AI Act Survival Guide

 The Compliance Officer's New Reality

-If you are a compliance officer, you have likely spent the last few years navigating GDPR, anti-money laundering regulations, sanctions compliance, and a growing list of sector-specific requirements.
-Now, the EU AI Act adds another major regulatory framework to your responsibilities — and it comes with its own vocabulary, risk framework, and documentation requirements.
+If you are a compliance officer, you have likely spent the last few years navigating GDPR, anti-money laundering regulations, sanctions compliance, and whatever sector-specific requirements your industry threw at you.
+Now the EU AI Act lands on your desk, with its own vocabulary, risk tiers, and documentation demands.

-This guide provides a practical, step-by-step approach to building your EU AI Act compliance program.
-No AI expertise required — just the systematic, methodical approach that good compliance officers already bring to every regulatory challenge.
+This guide walks you through building an EU AI Act compliance program from scratch.
+No AI expertise required, just the systematic approach you already bring to regulatory work.

 Before you can comply, you need to know what you are dealing with.
-This is the AI inventory phase, and it is almost always more revealing than organizations expect.
+This is the inventory phase.
+And in our experience, it is almost always more revealing than organizations expect.

 Step 1: Define "AI System" for Your Organization

 The AI Act defines an AI system as "a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments" (Article 3(1)).
-This is broad — it covers machine learning models, expert systems, optimization algorithms, and many tools that teams may not think of as "AI."
+That definition is broad.
+It covers machine learning models, expert systems, optimization algorithms, and plenty of tools that teams would never think of as "AI."

 Step 2: Cast a Wide Net

 Send questionnaires to every department.
 Interview team leads.
 Check procurement records for AI-related purchases.
 Review vendor contracts for AI capabilities.
-Common hiding spots for AI systems include:
+AI systems tend to hide in places you would not expect:

 Step 3: Create Your AI Register

-For each AI system, record: the system name, vendor/developer, intended purpose, deployment status, data types processed, affected populations, business owner, and current governance measures.
-This register becomes the foundation of your entire compliance program.
+For each AI system, record the system name, vendor/developer, intended purpose, deployment status, data types processed, affected populations, business owner, and current governance measures.
+This register is what the rest of your compliance program builds on.

 Step 1: Screen for Prohibited Practices

 Run every system through the Article 5 prohibited practices checklist.
-This should be your first filter — if any system falls into prohibited territory, it needs immediate attention regardless of anything else.
+This is your first filter.
+If anything falls into prohibited territory, it needs immediate attention regardless of where you are with everything else.

 Step 2: Assess High-Risk Classification